guerreropaula/Reinforcement-Learning-ES-VA-TranslateGemma/scripts/README.md

 ## Recommended order

 1. `sft.py`
-   Trains the SFT adapter for Spanish -> Valencian with QLoRA on `gplsi/amic_parallel`.
+   Trains the SFT adapter for Spanish-Valencian with QLoRA on `gplsi/amic_parallel`.

 2. `classifier.py`
    Trains the HT/MT classifier used later as part of the `GRPOv1` reward.